team8digital/slideNav/README.md

 #### Menu Display

 As a mobile-first menu, we assume you aren't using any current menu that automatically changes to a mobile menu on a smaller display.
-If this is the case, you can hide your current menu on amsllaer device and show the slideNav menu on a smaller screen.
+If this is the case, you can hide your current menu on a smaller device and show the slideNav menu on a smaller screen.

 Example: